Vegan Blueberry Muffins (Updated)

 Here comes another amazing vegan recipe from The Joy of Vegan Baking.
 I can assure you that this is the best eggless/vegan blueberry muffins one can bake.

-It’s as light as an angel food cake, which is made with only egg whites.
+It’s as light as an angel food cake made with only egg whites.
 You can imagine how light that cake would be.

 So these eggless blueberry muffins which use vinegar as an egg substitute are also equally light and airy.